Saturday, September 13, 2025

 Radio Nova’s PJ Gallagher and Jim McCabe are in a Bond theme to promote Cannonball.

-For those interested in supercars and hypercars, this year's Cannonball Run will finish in Naas this coming Sunday at 6pm, writes Brian Byrne.
-It will culminate a journey starting today in Enfield and passing through Cork, Kerry, Limerick, Sligo, Cavan, and Meath.
+A reminder for those interested in supercars and hypercars, this year's Cannonball Run will finish in Naas TOMORROW, Sunday, at 6pm, writes Brian Byrne.
+It will culminate a journey that started in Enfield and will have passed through Cork, Kerry, Limerick, Sligo, Cavan, and Meath.

 Around 200 vehicles taking part will include brands such as Ferrari, Lamborghini, McLaren, Porsche, Aston Martin, and Maserati.
 Notably, this year there are a Koenigsegg Regera and the McLaren Senna.
 The stunning Ford GT Heritage Series with the famous Gulf livery is once again part of the group.